whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Cultivate Your Spiritual Strength.md

 Apache man Stalking Wolf described how the vision quest "provides all the answers to life, to spirit," and it "brings forth the pure self untainted by any and all outside distractions," and ultimately "gives us a Vision, a command from the Creator, and a grand purpose to life."[xxx-the vision|p126]

 "Command from Creator," "divine voice," "sacred gifts," and "deepest love" are all ways of saying the same thing.
 That divine voice is inside you right now, and it's waiting for you to listen so you can walk your divine path and offer your own sacred gifts, or your deepest love.
-All it takes is the courage to release distractions and feel that deepest part of you that others in your unhealthy culture haven't always welcomed.
+All it takes is the courage to release distractions and feel that deepest part of you that others in your unhealthy nation haven't always welcomed.

 You matter, and there's a reason you're alive.
 You have sacred gifts, special ways of making the world a better place that only you can give.
 Any moment you're not giving your gifts, the world becomes poorer.